exonum/exonum-doc/src/get-started/design-overview.md

 creating a proof that specific values are saved under particular keys.
 To prove that, it is sufficient to return a list of hashes from the tree root to a particular cell (a Merkle path).
-Merkle Patricia stores also allow to generate proofs that there is no data in the database with a specific key.
+Merkle Patricia objects also allow to generate proofs that there is no data in the database with a specific key.

 When a full node communicates with a light client, proofs are returned together